 κH-mechanism for producing solar eruption

-We presented a magnetohydrodynamic model of solar eruption that self-consistently explains how an emerging magnetic field evolves toward the eruption.
-A twisted flux tube emerging below a solar surface forms pre-eruptive magnetic structure on the Sun, which is composed of a flux rope that eventually erupts and an expanding shearless arcade that overlies the flux rope.
-In this model the eruption is inherent in nature of the emerging
+We present a magnetohydrodynamic model of solar eruption that self-consistently explains how an emerging magnetic field evolves toward the eruption.
+In this model a twisted flux tube emerges below a solar surface to form pre-eruptive magnetic structure in a dynamic state on the Sun, which is composed of a flux rope that eventually erupts and an expanding shearless arcade that overlies the flux rope.
+A key point of the model is that the eruption is inherent in nature of the emerging twisted flux tube, which is represented by two factors: field-line curvature (κ) and field-strength scale height (H) of the emerging magnetic field (Magara 2013).

 Reference